Unjha: Temples

-There is a temple in Unjha dedicated to the Hindu Goddess Umiya.
-Umiya is considered a clan deity of the Kadva Patidar community.
-This temple is located in the center of the town and is a place of pilgrimage.
+In the center of Unjha is a temple dedicated to the Hindu goddess Umiya, which is considered a clan deity of the Kadva Patidar community.
 Other major temples include the Baloj Mata temple near the bus station.
 There is also a Dwarkadhishji Temple of the Pushtimarg Vaishnava sect located in Nava Mahad, near Brahman Chora, and a Kabir Ashram for the followers of Kabir.